 Cut the Wall Studs

 For vertical wall studs, use the miter saw or circular saw to cut seven of the two-by-fours at 92-1/2 inches.
-This length is designed to account for the top and bottom plates and for the foam spacers.
+This length is designed to account for the thickness of the top and bottom plates and for the foam spacers.
 Adjust your wall stud cuts accordingly for your own ceiling height.

 Cut the Foam Spacers

-Use one of the 8-foot two-by-fours as a guide to mark off three sections of rigid foam to 8 feet by 3-1/2 inches.
+Use one of the 8-foot 2x4s as a guide to mark off three sections of rigid foam to eight feet by 3-1/2 inches.
 Cut with the utility knife.